 Pound your chicken through a bag.
 Use a heavy-duty bag if you don’t want chicken juice to go flying around your kitchen.

 You’re finished when it’s a uniform thickness.
-This process helps it cook more evenly so don’t skip it (unless you want – but then your chicken will take longer to cook and might not cook as nicely.).
+This process helps it cook more evenly so don’t skip it (unless you want!).

-Cook the chicken in hot oil/butter over medium-high heat about six minutes or until chicken is tender and no longer pink, turning once (I won’t tell if you turn it more.)
-If the skillet looks too dry, add a bit more butter.
-I almost always add a bit extra.
+Cook the chicken in hot oil/butter over medium-high heat about six minutes or until chicken in tender and no longer pink, turning once (I won’t tell if you turn it more.)
 Remove chicken from skillet; cover and keep warm.
 If you have a lot of extra oil, drain it.
 I don’t normally have enough to drain, though.
-This is what I end up with:

 Serve immediately.
 Bon Appetite!